shadow7412/azaka/readme.txt

 	news,
 	and whatever else I think of.

 Also it is built to be secure.
-Hopefully.
+In theory.

 *can in that it will if it does not already.